spinnaker/kleat/README.md

   Email, Google Chat, and Pub/Sub) to enabled in Deck.
 Kleat requires you to explicitly enable BearyChat, Email, Google Chat, and Pub/Sub notification types.
+- Kleat requires you to explicitly specify a primaryAccount for each enabled cloud provider for which you expect Deck to receive a statically configured default account and/or region.
+(Halyard will fall back to the first configured account if no primaryAccount is configured.)

 #### Optional Changes